Skip to footer content

 $vbLabelText $csharpLabel

-Privacy and Security Matter
+Why Do Privacy and Security Matter for OCR Processing?

 LLM-based OCR typically requires cloud processing, which introduces risks:

-• Data could be intercepted in transit.
+• Data could be intercepted in transit

-• Vendors may retain data to “improve” their models.
+• Vendors may retain data to improve their models

 LLMs are resource-intensive.
 They often require: